12 page speed optimization tips (to CRUSH your load time)

 1. Your page’s mobile speed score (0-100)

-In case you’re wondering, that ain’t great and is something we’re working on!
+In case you’re wondering, it could use some improvement, and we’re working on it!

 So what IS a good speed score?

-Score is simple.
-You’ll want to aim for a mobile PageSpeed score between 90 and 100.
+In general, you want to aim for a score of between 90 and 100.

 The basic principles of improving page speed